-- a.
-Contractor must seek to identify and recover all sources of third-party funds based on industry standards andthose outlined by MDHHS TPL Division. - b.
-Contractor may retain all such collections as provided for in section 226a of the Michigan Mental Health Code as applicable.
-If third party resources are available and liability has been established, the Contractor is required to follow Medicaid policy, guidance, and all applicable State and federal statutes, the Medicaid Provider Manual, the State Plan, and the TPL Guidelines and Best Practices Guidance for cost avoiding Medicaid covered services. - c.
-Contractor must follow Medicaid Policy, guidance and all applicable State and federal statutes regarding TPL.
-MDHHS TPL policy information can be found in federal regulations, Michigan Compiled Law, MDHHS MedicaidProvider Manual, Medicaid State Plan, and TPL Guidelines, and are available upon request.
-Contractor use of best practices is strongly encouraged by the State and are available in the TPL Guidelines and Best Practices Guidance.
-Contractor must develop and implement written policies describing its procedures for TPL recovery.
-The State will review Contractor's policies and procedures for compliance with this Contract and for consistencywith TPL recovery requirements in 42 USC 1396(a) (25), 42 CFR 433 Subpart D. - d.
+- recovery requirements in 42 USC 1396(a) (25), 42 CFR 433 Subpart D. - iv.
 Contractor must submit a Risk Mitigation Plan in a format required by the State, to address any risk identified in the MDHHS TPL Dashboard within 30 days of a State request.
-This requirement does not become effective until the Contractor has received two quarterly MDHHS TPL dashboards. - e.
-Contractor must report third party collections through encounter data submissions, and in aggregate, as required by the State. - f.
-Contractor must provide third party recovery data to MDHHS in the electronic format prescribed by the State. - g.
-Contractor must collect any payments available from other health insurers including Medicare and private health insurance for services provided to its members in accordance with Section 1902(a)(25) of the Social Security Act and 42 CFR 433 Subpart D and the Michigan Mental Health Code and Public Health Code as applicable. - h.
-The State will provide the Contractor with all known third party resources for its beneficiaries.
+This requirement does not become effective until Contractor has received two quarterly MDHHS TPL dashboards. - v.
+Contractor must report third party collections through encounter data submissions, and in aggregate, as required by the State. - vi.
+Contractor must provide third party recovery data to MDHHS in the electronic format prescribed by the State. - vii.
+Contractor must collect any payments available from other health insurers including Medicare and private health insurance for services provided to its members in accordance with Section 1902(a)(25) of the Social Security Act and 42 CFR 433 Subpart D and the Michigan Mental Health Code and Public Health Code as applicable. - viii.
+The State will provide Contractor with all known third party resources for its beneficiaries.
 This information is available real-time within CHAMPS or through Eligibility Inquiry and Response file 270 requests.
 The State will provide the most recent data to Contractor on the daily Enrollment/Eligibility 834 HIPAA file.
-The State will provide Contractor with a full history of known third party resources for beneficiaries through a secure file transfer process. - i.
-If Contractor denies a claim due to third party resources (other insurance), the Contractor must provide the other insurance carrier ID, if known, to the billing provider. - j.
+The State will provide Contractor with a full history of known third party resources for beneficiaries through a secure file transfer process. - ix.
+If Contractor denies a claim due to third party resources (other insurance), Contractor must provide the other insurance carrier ID, if known, to the billing provider. - x.
 When a beneficiary is also enrolled in Medicare, Medicare will be the primary payer.
-Contractor must make thebeneficiary whole by paying or otherwise covering all Medicare cost-sharing amounts incurred by the beneficiary such as coinsurance, co-pays and deductible whether the Contractor authorized the service or not. - k.
-If the State enters into a Coordination of Benefits Agreement (CBA) with Medicare for FFS, and if the Contractor is responsible for coordination of benefits for individuals dually eligible for Medicaid and Medicare, the State requires the Contractor to enter into a CBA with Medicare and participate in the automated claims crossover process. - I. Contractor must respond within 30 days of subrogation notification pursuant to MCL 400.106(10). - m.
-Contractor must cooperate with TPL subrogation best practices including, but not limited to: - i.
-Providing the State with most recent contact information of Contractor's assigned TPL staff including staffname(s), fax and telephone numbers. - ii.
-Informing the State, in writing, within 14 Days of vacancy or staffing change of assigned TPL staff. - iii.
-Reporting TPL quarterly subrogation activities to the State on a template developed by the State. - n.
-Contractor is prohibited from recovering loss directly from the beneficiary. - 4.
-Confidentiality - a.
-The Contractor must maintain the confidentiality, security and integrity of beneficiary information that is used in connection with the performance of this Contract to the extent and under the conditions specified in HIPAA, the Michigan Mental Health Code (PA 258 of 1974, as amended), the Michigan Public Health Code (PA 368 of 1978 as amended), and 42 CFR Part 2.
+Contractor must make the beneficiary whole by paying or otherwise covering all Medicare cost-sharing amounts incurred by the beneficiary such as coinsurance, co-pays and deductible whether Contractor authorized the service or not. - xi.
+If the State enters into a Coordination of Benefits Agreement (CBA) with Medicare for FFS, and if Contractor is responsible for coordination of benefits for individuals dually eligible for Medicaid and Medicare, the State requires Contractor to enter into a CBA with Medicare and participate in the automated claims crossover process. - xii.
+Contractor must respond within 30 days of subrogation notification pursuant to MCL 400.106(10). - xiii.
+Contractor must cooperate with TPL subrogation best practices including, but not limited to: - 1) Providing the State with most recent contact information of Contractor's assigned TPL staff including staffname(s), fax and telephone numbers. - 2) Informing the State, in writing, within 14 Days of vacancy or staffing change of assigned TPL staff. - 3) Reporting TPL quarterly subrogation activities to the State on a template developed by the State.

+xiv.Contractor is prohibited from recovering loss directly from the beneficiary.